joshpierce/personal-portfolio-tutorial/README.md

 ### #if Blocks

-You may have noticed inside the navbar component on Line 52, that we're using something foreign to normal html.
+You may have noticed inside the navbar component on Line 52, that you're using something foreign to normal html.
 This is a Svelte If block, which allows you to conditionally render some html, based on the evaluation of the block.

 In the following example, the page would read 'The Number is Greater Than 50' because the If block would evaluate to true.